Coordinate time: Mathematics

 is a sum of gravitational potentials due to the masses in the neighborhood, based on their distances ri from the clock.
 This sum of the terms GMi/ri is evaluated approximately, as a sum of Newtonian gravitational potentials (plus any tidal potentials considered), and is represented using the positive astronomical sign convention for gravitational potentials.

 Also c is the speed of light, and v is the speed of the clock (in the coordinates of the chosen reference frame) defined by:

 where dx, dy, dz and dtc are small increments in three orthogonal spacelike coordinates x, y, z and in the coordinate time tc of the clock's position in the chosen reference frame.

 Equation ((2)) is a fundamental and much-quoted differential equation for the relation between proper time and coordinate time, i.e. for time dilation.
-A derivation, starting from the Schwarzschild metric, with further reference sources, is given in Time dilation due to gravitation and motion together.
+A derivation, starting from the Schwarzschild metric, with further reference sources, is given in Time dilation § Combined effect of velocity and gravitational time dilation.